evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Long_Range/_index.md

 ## Performance

 The Tesla Model Y Long Range delivers a solid performance with a maximum power of 324 kW (441 hp / 435 bhp) and a total torque of 493 Nm (364 lb-ft).
-It can accelerate from 0 to 100 km/h (0 to 62 mph) in 5 seconds and reaches a top speed of 217 km/h (135 mph), making it competitive within its class.
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 5 seconds and reaches a top speed of 217 km/h (135 mph), making it competitive within its class.

 ## Battery, Range, and Charging